amarkotic/RoomDecor/README.md

-# Project built for FER University
+# Project built for FER University - built in 2024

 AR app which helps you with designing your perfect room interior built for iPhone/iPad devices.